 - Better video: Provides higher definition movie capture (4K/60p vs 1080/60p).

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 614k dots).

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (20 vs 6 flaps/sec) to capture the decisive moment.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 5 years and 1 month of technical progress since the GH3 launch.

-Arguments in favor of the Panasonic Lumix DMC-GH3:
+Advantages of the Panasonic Lumix DMC-GH3:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.